Meir Abulafia

-Meir Abulafia is commonly known as "the Ramah" (Hebrew: רמ"ה).
-He should not be confused with Moses Isserles, known as "the Rema" or "the Rama" (Hebrew: רמ"א).
+Meir Abulafia is commonly known as "the Ramah" (Hebrew: רמ״ה).
+He should not be confused with Moses Isserles, known as "the Rema" or "the Rama" (Hebrew: רמ״א).

 Meir ben Todros HaLevi Abulafia (/ˈmeɪ.ər həˈleɪvi ˌæbuːˈlæfiə/ MAY-ər-_-hə-LAY-vee-_-AB-oo-LAF-ee-ə; c.
-1170 – 1244), also known as the Ramah (הרמ"ה) (an acronym of his Hebrew name), was a major Sephardic Talmudist and Halachic authority in medieval Spain.
+1170 – 1244), also known as the Ramah (הרמ״ה, a Hebrew abbreviation), was a major Talmudist and authority on halakha in the Kingdom of León (now in Spain).

 Biography

-He was the scion of a wealthy and scholarly family, the son of Todros ben Judah, to whom the physician Judah ben Isaac dedicated his poem, The Conflict of Wisdom and Wealth, published in 1214.
+He was the scion of a wealthy and scholarly family, the son of Todros ben Judah, to whom the Parisian physician Judah ben Isaac Messer Leon dedicated his poem, The Conflict of Wisdom and Wealth, which was published in 1214.

-In his 30s, he was already one of the three appointed rabbis on the Toledo Beth Din (one of the other two was Joseph ibn Migash's son, Meir).
-As the Spanish kings gave the Jews more self-rule, Rabbi Abulafia played a substantial role in establishing ritual regulations for Spanish Jewry.
+In his 30s, he was already one of the three appointed rabbis on the beth din of Toledo.
+The other two were Joseph ibn Migash and his son, Meir.
+As the kings of León granted the Jews greater autonomy, Abulafia played a substantial role in establishing ritual regulations for Sephardic Jews.
 He was also the head of an important yeshiva in Toledo.
-He was so highly esteemed in Toledo that on his father's death in 1225 the latter's honorary title of Nasi (prince) was applied to him.
+He was so highly esteemed in Toledo that on his father's death in 1225, the latter's honorary title of nasi was applied to him.

 He is well known for beginning the first Maimonidean Controversy over the Mishneh Torah while Maimonides was still alive.
-Outraged by Maimonides' apparent disbelief in physical resurrection of the dead, Abulafia wrote a series of letters to the French Jews in Lunel.
-To his shock and disappointment, they supported the Rambam.
-Thirty years later, when controversy erupted over the Rambam's Guide for the Perplexed and the first book of Mishneh Torah, Rabbi Abulafia refused to participate.
+Outraged by Maimonides' apparent disbelief in the physical resurrection of the dead, Abulafia wrote a series of letters to the French Jews in Lunel.
+To his shock and disappointment, they supported Maimonides.

+Thirty years later, when controversy erupted over Maimonides' Guide for the Perplexed and the first book (HaMadda 'The Knowledge') of the Mishneh Torah, Abulafia refused to participate.

-He died in Burgos, Spain at the age of 74 in the year 1244.
+He died in 1244 in the consejo of Burgos, then under the control of the Royal Union of León and Castile, at the age of 74.